ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/using-figlet4s.md

 }
 ```
 ## Playing with the FIGure

 When the FIGure has been rendered you can play with it.
 We've seen how to print it to screen, but
-you  can also obtain the displayable lines (SubLines) that compose the FIGure as a collection and
+you  can also obtain the displayable lines `SubLines`, that compose the FIGure as a collection and
 then you can manipulate it.

 The logo of Figlet4s has been created with this code: